Infinite monochromatic patterns in the integers: The associative operations

 An element $a$ has \emph{finite order} (or infinite order) if the generated sub-semigroup $\{a^{(n)}\mid n\in\N\}$ is finite (or infinite, respectively); equivalently, $a$ has finite order if $a^{(n)}=a^{(m)}$ for some $n\ne m$.

 The semigroup $(S,\star)$ is \emph{left cancellable} if every element $a$ is left cancellable, that is for all $b,b'$, one has that $a\star b=a\star b'\Rightarrow b=b'$.
-The notion of \emph{right cancellatib=vity} is defined similarly.
+The notion of \emph{right cancellable} is defined similarly.
 A semigroup is \emph{cancellative} if it is both left and right cancellable.
-Clearly, for commutative semigroups, the notions of left cancellativity, right cancellativity, and cancellative coincide.
+Clearly, for commutative semigroups, the notions of left cancellativity, right cancellativity, and cancellativity coincide.